KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 ```

 From my experience, the method “both” (combination of over-sampling and
-under-sampling) worked very well, and this will be used in this project.
+under-sampling) generally worked well, and this technique will be used
+in this project.

 ``` r
 table(both_train$Loan_Status)